 The Under-Built Home

-Imagine it, a beautiful lakefront golf course community with Spanish style (craftsman for the hipsters) McMansions lining the stain free streets.
-Large mature oak trees separated by quaint light posts and sturdy looking mailboxes line the road with the occasional intersecting jogging/biking path.
+Imagine it, a beautiful lakefront golf course community with Spanish style (craftsman for the hipsters) McMansions lining the stain-free streets.
+Large mature oak trees separated by quaint light posts and sturdy-looking mailboxes line the road with the occasional intersecting jogging/biking path.
 Sounds nice right?
 Sounds expensive but nice.
 But let us travel further down that lovely street.
 Here it is.
 The eyesore manufactured home sitting on cinder blocks nested in the heart of this oasis.
-Its pink flamingo filled yard riddled with broken down cars.
+Its pink flamingo-filled yard is riddled with broken-down cars.
 The front window really is not a window anymore, it is a piece of cardboard held into place by duct tape.
 The stairs to the front door would not hold me.
 You go ahead I will watch you go in.
 From inside you hear me yell that for the neighborhood this one is a steal.
 No one gets into this neighborhood for this price.
 So how about it?
 It is in your ideal neighborhood and in your budget.
 Ok, obviously this is a ridiculous example.
 But it tells a truthful dilemma that exists in the real world.
-The under built home.
+The under-built home.

 The Over-Built Home

 I know I know.
 That was a little bleak.
 But hear me out.
 For one this is a real-world example.
 I know of a house in North Carolina that this is currently happening to.
-Its literally falling off a cliff and the owners are eating their shirt (they really do not taste good) because no one will buy it.
+It’s literally falling off a cliff and the owners are eating their shirt (they really do not taste good) because no one will buy it.
 But let us explore the local market.
-In our area we have numerous gated communities.
+In our area, we have numerous gated communities.
 Golf, Boating, Gated or a combination of those and more.
 The communities are great because they offer amenities.
 We all love amenities!
-The word clubhouse just means something different to adults does it not?
-Well one of these communities in our area has what is called a “Contribution” for the HOA when you first purchase.
+Does the word clubhouse just mean something different to adults does it not?
+Well, one of these communities in our area has what is called a “Contribution” for the HOA when you first purchase.
 This is not voluntary.
 It is almost a way of buying into the community (As if buying a house was not enough).
-A lot of times these communities have a bit of grandeur about them and people are happy to buy in.
-But this one community has a high buy in.
+A lot of times these communities have a bit of grandeur about them and people are happy to buy-in.
+But this one community has a high buy-in.
 I mean Mount Everest high.
 And after the housing market crash, some of the homes went into foreclosure.
 These homes sat.
 No one was buying.
 But now they are cheap.
 At least cheap for the community.
 This past year I saw one at a price that was only three times the “Contribution” price.
 Ouch.
-But that does not include your Monthly HOA dues to the community or the extra fees to be a part of the club.
+But that does not include your monthly HOA dues to the community or the extra fees to be a part of the club.
 These houses look like a good deal for the neighborhood when you look at their price point but when you look at costs behind the curtain you are really paying hand over fist.
 Just do not do it.